 I was watching 60 Minutes the other night.
 They did a piece about cell phone addiction and how the tech world actually designs apps and devices to be more addicting.
 Well, it is working.
 Big time!
 I mean you see people everyday who can’t put down their phone- you might even be one of them!
 Most of us have a love/hate relationship with our smartphones and tablets.
 Cell phones provide a lot of benefits for managing our household, and work.
 However, they also have the danger of turning us and our kids into “zoned out zombies.”
 In a world of rapidly progressing technology, it is super useful to have some guidelines.
 Here is how to break cell phone addiction while still leveraging the benefits of technology and devices.

-Today, I am pleased to have an expert on just that subject, Amy Blankson.
+Today, I am pleased to have an expert on cell phone addiction, Amy Blankson.
 She will share with you some tips for being intentional about when, where, why, and how we use tech (and how we let our children use devices as well).
 Amy Blankson is the co-founder of GoodThink, a company focused on the science of happiness.
-She has also just authored a new book called, The Future of Happiness: 5 Modern Strategies for Balancing Productivity and Well-Being in the Digital Era, (BenBella, April, 2017- Amazon affiliate link below for your convenience).
+She has also just authored a new book called, The Future of Happiness: 5 Modern Strategies for Balancing Productivity and Well-Being in the Digital Era, (BenBella, April, 2017- Amazon affiliate link for your convenience).

 Amy’s practical wisdom, experience as a mom, and positive outlook gives the uncertain parent the framework they need to approach technology in a way that leverages it for the good.
 Her book delivers a powerful roadmap for parents who want to know how much technology to allow their kids and how to use technology without letting it overcome you or your children.
 Today, she shares with us a guest post with ideas for using cell phones more intentionally.